 And there is also much wisdom from a leadership point of view -sharing the problems was one of my favorites-.

-If you are not into Steve Jobs’ life and personality and into Pixar’s movies and work, ten the unabridged version might be a bit too long and detailed.
+If you are not into Steve Jobs’ life and personality, or into Pixar’s movies and work, then the unabridged version might be a bit too long and detailed.